FudaWiki/fudawiki-files/hanafuda/games/nuki-hachi-hachi.md

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}

+## *Mizuten* (optional)
+After the cards are dealt, but before the players look at their hands, the dealer may declare their intent to "play blind" [不見転 - むずてん, mizuten]; in other words, **the dealer decides to play the round without checking their hand first**.

+Once this is declared, the dealer is committed to playing the round and may not drop out.

+At the end of the game, the dealer who declared Mizuten either gets a bonus, or a penalty, depending on their captured card points.

 ## Field Multiplier
 Field Multipliers are the same as in Hachi-hachi, except the **Grand Field is omitted**.